pelican-dev/plugins/pirate-language/README.md

 Turns yer site's lingo into pirate talk, matey!
 A fun language pack that transforms the entire panel interface into pirate speak.

+> [!WARNING]
+> Only the server pages, the Admin Dashboard, Profile page & Health page are currently translated.

 ## Metadata

 | Property | Value |